Raku/nqp/docs/ops.markdown

 # Introduction

 The opcode set is dynamic.
-This document is about core nqp opcodes.
+This document is about core NQP opcodes.
 For Raku opcodes added by the rakudo compiler see [docs/ops.markdown](https://github.com/rakudo/rakudo/blob/master/docs/ops.markdown) in the rakudo repository.
 They are of the form `nqp::p6*` (following the historical naming of Perl 6).